funatsufumiya/of-vscode-project-generator/README.md

 openFrameworks project generator for Visual Studio Code.

-(only for syntax-highlighting, definition jumping and intellisense.
+(only for static code analysis like syntax-highlighting, definition jumping or intellisense.
 Not for building or debug.)

 ## Usage